Chinese President Xi Jinping will visit Pyongyang 'soon,' official says

-(CNN)Chinese President Xi Jinping is preparing to visit the North Korean capital of Pyongyang, an official with knowledge of the discussions told CNN.
+(CNN)Chinese President Xi Jinping is preparing to visit the North Korean capital of Pyongyang, an official with knowledge of the discussions told CNN Wednesday.

 It would be the Chinese leader's first official visit to North Korea since he came to power as head of the Chinese Communist Party in November 2012.